tprobinson/aersia/README.md

 * Layouts
     * Song art properly included and a few things were locked down to make sure the art doesn't "escape".

-#Planned for the next version:
-* Fixing some layout issues in the options box.
-Making Streambox less dynamic?
-* Fixing the need to use getClientBoundingRect every single update.
-I don't know why caching this value causes it to fall wildly out of sync.

-#Planned for the future:
-* Mobile support?
-* Compile the JS

-##Previous Versions
 ###0.0.6
 * Internals
     * Removed more broken Angular code